Nicosia: Nicosia Turkish Municipality

 The first attempt to establish a Nicosia Turkish Municipality was made in 1958.
 In October 1959, the British Colonial Administration passed the Turkish Municipality Committees law.
 In 1960 with the declaration of independence of Cyprus, the Constitution of the Republic of Cyprus gave Turkish Cypriots the right to establish their own municipality.
 As negotiations between the two sides to establish separate municipalities failed in 1962, implementing legislation was never passed.
 Since the complete division of Nicosia following the Turkish Invasion in 1974, the Nicosia Turkish Municipality has become the de facto local authority of northern Nicosia.
 The Nicosia Turkish Municipality is a member of the Union of Cyprus Turkish Municipalities.
 The mayor is Mehmet Harmancı from the Communal Democracy Party.

 Other municipalities in Greater Nicosia

 Until 1986 there were no suburban municipalities.
-Then, following the procedures in the Municipal Law 111/1985, Strovolos, Engomi, Ay.
-Dometios, Aglandjia, Latsia and Lakatamia were erected into municipalities.
+Then, following the procedures in the Municipal Law 111/1985, Strovolos, Engomi, Ayios Dhometios, Aglandjia, Latsia and Lakatamia were made into municipalities.
 Each municipal council has the number of members described in the Municipal Law 111/1985 depending on the population figures.
 All members of the council are elected directly by the people for a period of 5 years.